Key takeaways:

 Tracking customer experience metrics is only part of the job.
 For small business websites, the real value comes when you turn those numbers into changes that lift customer satisfaction and customer loyalty.
 Here’s how to keep it simple:

-- Avoid common pitfalls.
-Don’t chase too many numbers or gather feedback you won’t act on.
-Clear focus gives you a competitive advantage because you respond faster than larger players.
+- Avoid common pitfalls: Don’t chase too many numbers or gather feedback you won’t act on.
+Clear focus gives you a competitive advantage by enabling you to respond faster than larger players.

 Small, steady improvements compound.
 When you act on what the metrics show, your customer experience strategies stay sharp, and your website becomes easier for every visitor.